-Aioli is a wonderful condiment to add a variety of flavours to and is much easier than you may think to make.
-The flavour is far superior to any shop bought mayonnaise, and well worth the small amount of effort it takes to whip up a batch.
+Aioli is a wonderful condiment to add a variety of flavours and is much easier than you may think to make.
+The flavour is far superior to any shop-bought mayonnaise and well worth the small amount of effort it takes to whip up a batch.

 Essentially very similar to each other, the main difference between mayonnaise and aioli is that aioli is made with olive oil and has garlic added.
 Mayonnaise is a bit lighter, made with vegetable or canola oil and has more flavourings.
 I love both but do find that aioli made from olive oil only is too intense and bitter for me.